 How to Pot Bromeliad Offsets?

 One of the many reasons Bromeliads are so much pleasure to collect is that they are easy to cultivate and propagate.

 To pot Bromeliad offsets or pups, follow the steps below.

 - Step 1: Fill a tiny container with the potting mix (generally, a three or 4-inch pot is large enough).

-- Step 2: Keep an eye out for drainage holes and steady air circulation while selecting the pot for Bromeliad.
+- Step 2: Watch for drainage holes and steady air circulation while selecting the pot for Bromeliad.

 - Step 3: Plant these pups, keeping them at the center.

 - Step 4: Push the pups into the mix to get them to stand.
 Do not bury them too deeply to avoid damaging the root.